Fr-Soltanzadeh/Django_OnlineShop/README.md

 ````

-The coverage report will provide information about the test coverage achieved by the project.
+The coverage report will provide information about the test coverage achieved by the project which covers more than 90% of the codebase.

 ## Deployment